 - Mediating a family dispute over the ownership of various parcels of land following the death of both parents which involved the interpretation of the will.

 - “Pease and Chitty’s Law of Markets and Fairs”, Sixth Edition Bloomsbury Publishing (August 2012).
-Seventh Edition, forthcoming 2019.
+Seventh Edition; Pease, Chitty and Cousins – Law of Markets and Fairs”, with Graham Wilson OBE, forthcoming May 2020

 Edward’s contribution to works of reference include the following: